mmistakes/minimal-mistakes/docs/_docs/10-layouts.md

 ## Social sharing links

-The `single` layout has an option to enable social links at the bottom of posts for sharing on Twitter, Facebook, Google+, and LinkedIn.
+The `single` layout has an option to enable social links at the bottom of posts for sharing on Twitter, Facebook, and LinkedIn.
 Similar to the links found in the author sidebar, the theme ships with defaults for the most common social networks.

 ![default social share link buttons]({{ "/assets/images/mm-social-share-links-default.png" | relative_url }})